Ocean Park Hong Kong: Dolphins

-The Park's Marine Mammal Breeding and Research Centre houses nine Indo-Pacific bottlenose dolphins.
 In July 2009, Domino and Dumisa, two dolphins from Bayworld in Port Elizabeth, South Africa, arrived at Ocean Park.
 The dolphins, a father and daughter pair, were separated to ensure that they do not mate with each other.
 They formed part of Ocean Park's breeding programme.

-In May 2001, two of Ocean Park's female dolphins, Ada and Gina, each delivered a healthy calf, a female and male respectively, the world's first two bottlenose dolphin calves as a result of artificial insemination.
-This marked an important development in reproductive physiology and controlled breeding of marine mammals.
+As of January 2024, the park houses 19 Indo-Pacific bottlenose dolphins, following the death of its oldest male, Molly, at the age of 40.